 - Ensure the employee understands the degree of progress required and that successful completion of the probationary period dependent on it.

-- Warn the employee that if this standard in not reached it will be necessary to terminate his/her employment.
+- Warn the employee that if this standard is not reached it will be necessary to terminate his/her employment.

-- In the case of misconduct, short of gross misconduct (for which summary dismissal will be appropriate) warn the employee that any further misconduct will lead to immediate termination or his/her employment.
+- In the case of misconduct, short of gross misconduct (for which summary dismissal will be appropriate) warn the employee that any further misconduct will lead to immediate termination of his/her employment.

-The purpose of extending a probationary period is to allow the employee further time to improve his/her performance in order to demonstrate competence in the full range of duties and required behaviours.
+The purpose of extending a probationary period is to allow the employee further time to improve his/her performance to demonstrate competence in the full range of duties and required behaviours.

-If a probationer’s performance is unsatisfactory in some areas but the managers feel that further training and support may bring the employee up to the required standard, an extension (on a month-by-month basis) can be considered.
+If a probationer’s performance is unsatisfactory in some areas but the managers feel that further training and support may bring the employee up to the required standard, an extension can be considered.
 This could also be appropriate in cases where the employee or the manager has been absent from the workplace for an extended period during probation due to circumstances beyond the employee’s control.

-An extension should normally be granted only where there are special circumstances justifying such a course and can only be made before the end of the original probationary period.
+An extension should normally be granted only where special circumstances are justifying such a course and can only be made before the end of the original probationary period.

-Where it is agreed that employee’s period of probation will be extended, it is important for the manager to set out the terms of extension in writing.
+Where it is agreed that the employee’s period of probation will be extended, the manager needs to set out the terms of extension in writing.
+There is no specific law limiting the extension of probation periods.
 It is important to state clearly:-

 - The reason for the extension – for example that the employee’s performance has fallen short of certain standards, but that the manager reasonably believes that an extension of time will be effective in allowing the employee to achieve these standards.

-- The performance standards or objective that the employee is required to achieve by the end of the extended period of probation.
+- The performance standards or objectives that the employee is required to achieve by the end of the extended period of probation.